 Due to the increase in living costs and lower social security payments, an alarming number of mature workers are unable to stop working at retirement age.
 Unfortunately, with that increase in age, chances of landing an interview and a job offer tend to dwindle.
 On average, it can take a mature worker up to four times as long to go through the process and gain employment.

 As research has shown, ageism happens across all industries, but it is especially prevalent in the technology field, and women tend to experience it at higher rates than men.

 Why the bias?

-As a mature worker, you may be seen as a liability and an increase in an employer’s health insurance premiums.
+As a mature worker, you may be seen as a liability and might be seen as potentially causing an employer’s health insurance premiums to increase.
 However, this is often an inaccurate assumption as age does not automatically mean that you are unhealthy.

 You are also competing against younger generations who are perceived as faster, more efficient, and more up to date on current trends and technology.
 This is inaccurate because your age does not dictate your level of skill or productivity.

 Is this focus on age a form of discrimination and bias?
 YES!

 Is ageism a real thing?
 ABSOLUTELY!